26th May 2016

 She was on a call but told me to settle in and that she would be back shortly.
 I unpacked and looked around at all the amazing decor, the cute little offices and creative nooks around the place.
 It was love at first sight.

-Maeva was in too, and when she came to say hello she told me there’s a (George Clooney) coffee machine in the kitchen and a little chill out area upstairs.
-I was so excited.
+Maeva was in too, and when she came to say hello she told me there’s a Nespresso coffee machine in the kitchen and a little chill-out area upstairs in the loft (Aka the nap room).
+Winning already.

 A few minutes later Sheree came to give me the 411.
-The area upstairs had bean bags and big comfy couches… hrmm the perfect place for a nap!
-Sheree was so inspiring, even after just 10 minutes of hearing about her story, I was seriously hooked on One Roof.
+The area upstairs had bean bags and big comfy couches… She was so inspiring, even after just 10 minutes of hearing about her story, I was seriously hooked on One Roof.

-3 cups of coffee later, I had definitely made use of George and day one was a success.
+3 cups of coffee later, day one was a success.

 Day 2: Monday